ankitects/faqs/src/what-spaced-repetition-algorithm.md

 intervals (except Again) will always be at least one day longer than the previous interval.

-After you select an ease button, Anki also applies a small amount of random “fuzz” to prevent cards that were introduced at the same time and given the same ratings from sticking together and always coming up for review on the same day.
-This fuzz appear on the interval buttons from 2.1.45+, but not in previous versions, so if you are using a previous version and you’re noticing a slight discrepancy between what you select and the intervals your cards actually get, this is probably the cause.

 ## Why doesn’t Anki use SuperMemo’s latest algorithm?